liferay/liferay-frontend-projects/css/clay_css_2_recipes/02_buttons.md

 The modifier, `.btn-primary`, provides the styles for the main variant of `.btn`, such as `background-color`, `border-color`, and `color`.
 The modifier, `.btn-secondary`, provides styles for the next `.btn` variant.

 This recipe will modify the button classes in Clay CSS to match Material Design's shown in [https://material.io/components/buttons/](https://material.io/components/buttons/).
-The ripple effect on click requires external javascript and is outside the scope of this framework.
+The ripple effect on click requires external JavaScript and is outside the scope of this framework.

 ## Base Button